anedeljkovic/GettingCleaningData/README.md

 * Extract and set your working directory to `UCI HAR Dataset` in order to run the script.

 * The script reads the raw training and the test sets (`X, y and subject`) from `test`and `train` folders and returns one data set.
 * It extracts only the measurements on the mean and standard deviation for each measurement.
+Raw data sets contain more variables (See `[CodeBook.md`](https://github.com/anedeljkovic/GettingCleaningData/blob/master/CodeBook.md))
 * Then it labels the data set with descriptive activity names (`WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING`).
-See `CodeBook.md`
+(See `[CodeBook.md`](https://github.com/anedeljkovic/GettingCleaningData/blob/master/CodeBook.md))
 * Finaly, it creates a tidy data set with the average of each variable for each activity and each subject.
 * Resulting data set is named `tidy_data.txt` and it is saved in `UCI HAR Dataset` folder.